How to Switch Your Energy Provider in New South Wales

 Why should I switch energy providers?

-Since the deregulation of the NEM in Australia, those living in New South Wales have been able to enjoy full retail contestability meaning; if you live in New South Wales you are free to choose and switch your energy provider when you want.
+Since the deregulation of the NEM in Australia, those living in Sydney and New South Wales have been able to enjoy full retail contestability meaning; if you live in New South Wales you are free to choose and switch your energy provider when you want.
 However, many people haven’t taken the time to switch energy providers, which can lead to consumers paying more than they should be paying for their energy bills, and not getting the best deal available.

 While switching energy providers in NSW isn’t difficult, there are a lot of misconceptions: